Room Rates (1 November 2018 to 31 October 2019)

 The lofty ceiling gives a open aspect and the ceiling fan and stable doors give a cooling flow of air if required.
 We supply a room heater for the winter but our regular sunshine and construction style makes the rooms cosy.

-You can chose the name of your room from characters of the era of the battle from Dunne, Dabualamanzi, Reynolds*, King Shaka*, Byrne*, Schiess and Fynn in Fort 1; Durnford, Sihayo*, Chard*, Victoria R*, Dalton, Bromhead, Addendorf, & Henderson in Fort 2; and from Hitch, Revd.
-Smith, Sister Janet Wells, Bishop Colenso, Revd.
-Witt for the Courier Rooms.
+You can chose the name of your room from characters of the era of the battle from Dunne, Dabualamanzi, Reynolds*, King Shaka*, Byrne*, Schiess and Fynn in Fort 1; Durnford, Sihayo*, Chard*, Victoria R*, Dalton, Bromhead, Addendorf, Henderson & Hitch in Fort 2.
 Each room has full biographical details of the character, and a composite book with all names is available in the Library, so you can read all the detail without having to stay in every room!

 The information below will be in guest rooms on arrival but if you wish to have an early glance of what is in store, it follows herewith: